nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

     * [desert island books] 0.001% of all books will never be grasped by you.
 Each analytical read will stretch you more.
 Seek them out!
 You'll keep returning to these books and keep learning.
 You might think a hard book is in this category, but when you return to it, you might find out that you've gotten all you want out of it.
 * Only books that are beyond you will improve your analytical reading skill and will expand your wisdom.
 * Informative books cause a quantitative change in information in you, but no improvement in reading skill nor wisdom.
 * They body is limited and declines after 30.
-The mind keeps groing indefinitely.
+The mind keeps growing indefinitely.
 But it can atrophy like the muscles if it is not constantly growing intellectually, morally and spiritually.
-When it ceases to grow, we begine to die.
+When it ceases to grow, we begin to die.
 * Beware of the illusion that you're using your mind when you're just reacting to stimuli and hording information: documentaries, amusement, online courses, media, etc...
 * To be informed is to know simply that something is the case.
 To be enlightened is to know, in addition, what it is all about: why it is the case, what its connections are with other facts, in what respects it is the same, in what respects it is different, and so forth.
 * The person who has had one experience in acquiring a complex skill knows that he need not fear the array of rules that present themselves at the beginning of something new to be learned.
 He knows that he does not have to worry about how all the separate acts in which he must become separately proficient are going to work together.
 The multiplicity of the rules indicates the complexity of the one habit to be formed, not a plurality of distinct habits.
 The parts coalesce and telescope as each reaches the stage of automatic execution.
 When all the subordinate acts can be done more or less automatically, you have formed the habit of the whole performance.
 Then you can think about tackling an expert run you have never skied before, or reading a book that you once thought was too difficult for you.
 At the beginning, the learner pays attention to himself and his skill in the separate acts.
 When the acts have lost their separateness in the skill of the whole performance, the learner can at last pay attention to the goal that the technique he has acquired enables him to reach.